NEW! VIRTUAL CHICKEN TRAINING CAMPS!

 The History of Legacy's Chicken Training Camps

 Legacy has been hosting dog training camps since the 1980’s.
 In the old days the camps had 120 participants, many from overseas.
 Terry decided that a convenient on-site training model should be provided for people flying in and unable to bring their dogs.
 For several years Legacy campers trained rats in Skinner boxes.
-In the early 90’s Ingrid Kang Shallenberger (Sea Life Park) and Terry Ryan, began using bantam chickens as training models at Legacy camps.
+In the early 90’s Ingrid Kang Shallenberger (Sea Life Park, Hawaii) and Terry Ryan, began using bantam chickens as training models at Legacy camps.
 The students rotated several times a day among various instructors and topics.
 The “other” species section was a popular rotation enjoyed for many years by Legacy campers.
-In 1994 Terry asked Marian Breland-Bailey and Bob Bailey to share their years of animal training experience with Legacy campers.
-For several years Marian and Bob taught the chicken unit at Legacy Camps.
+In 1994 Terry hired Marian Breland-Bailey and Bob Bailey to share their years of animal training experience with her campers.